Table of Contents

 I won't be driving it much, some sunny days, maybe a road trip or two.
 Okay, okay, maybe a night at the track — just once, just to see what it'll do ;)

 This is it, the last project planned for now.

 I'm still going to review my successes and failures, though — I'm not done with my hobby.
 I won't have invested this much into my hobby to be done, so what happens here will impact future as-yet-unplanned projects.

 Project: Homage is about returning my Grandpa's El Camino to the road in the condition he would have kept it in.
 In part, it's also about getting to experience a piece of my Grandfather and my upbringing, as well as make good on a road trip that never was.

 This project is about keeping the El Camino all original — that is original to my Grandfather.
-That includes the Evergreen paint, the 283 V8, the Powerglide transmission, 3.08:1 Positraction rear end, drum brakes, steel wheels and 205 tires, and as many parts as can be retained as possible — especially those that make this cruck uniquely his.
+That includes the Medium Green paint, the 283 V8, the Powerglide transmission, 3.08:1 Positraction rear end, drum brakes, steel wheels and 205 tires, and as many parts as can be retained as possible — especially those that make this cruck uniquely his.

 After all, I plan to keep and drive this El Camino until the day I die — as an homage to the man who raised me.